 Latest Scottish Government Guidance

-This information was last updated 10th May 2021
+This information was last updated on 9th August 2021

 There are some exceptions to the restriction on numbers of people and households in certain circumstances e.g. organised exercise, set out in the Health Protection (Coronavirus) (Restrictions and Requirements) (Local Levels) (Scotland) Regulations 2020 and see information on orgaised activities in the Further Information section below.